-“I thought it [a] miracle,” exclaimed Mary Antin in her best-selling autobiography, The Promised Land, written when she was just thirty years old, “that I, Mashke, the granddaughter of Raphael the Russian, born to a humble destiny, should be at home in an American metropolis, be free to fashion my own life, and should dream my dreams in English phrases.”
-This best-selling author and lecturer, champion of free and open immigration, celebrated in her life and work the immigrant experience and the boundless opportunity of America.
+“I thought it [a] miracle,” exclaimed Mary Antin in her best-selling autobiography, The Promised Land, written when she was just 30 years old, “that I, Mashke, the granddaughter of Raphael the Russian, born to a humble destiny, should be at home in an American metropolis, be free to fashion my own life, and should dream my dreams in English phrases.”
+This best-selling author and lecturer, champion of free and open immigration, celebrated in her life and work the immigrant experience and America’s boundless opportunities.

 Born in Polotsk in the Russian Pale of Settlement on June 13, 1881—although some think that she was born two years later—to Israel Pinchus and Esther (Hannah Hayye) (Weltman) Antin, Maryashe Antin was the second of six children.
 For a brief period in her childhood, while the family business flourished, she learned with private tutors.
 But serious illness left the business in ruins.
 In 1891, unable to earn a living, her father set off, along with hundreds of thousands of others, to seek his fortune in America.

-While their mother shouldered alone the burden of caring for the family, Antin and her elder sister found themselves apprenticed out to work.
+While their mother shouldered the burden of caring for the family, Antin and her elder sister found themselves apprenticed out to work.
 After three long years, their father managed to save enough to send for his wife and children.
-In the early spring of 1894, Esther Antin and her children left Polotsk bound for Boston.
+In the early spring of 1894, they left Polotsk bound for Boston.

-While America never did deliver on its dream of prosperity to Israel Antin—his various business ventures generally failed—it did deliver on its promise of equal opportunity.
-Education kept the American dream alive for Maryashe—now Mary—and her younger siblings.
-Years later, when she wrote of the day they marched proudly off to school, she claimed that in “the simple act of delivering our school certificates . . . [my father] took possession of America” (Antin, The Promised Land, p.
+While America never did deliver on its dream of prosperity to her father, whose various businesses failed, it did deliver on its promise of equal opportunity.
+Education kept the American dream alive for Maryashe—now Mary.
+Years later, when she wrote of the day she and her younger siblings marched proudly off to school, she claimed that in “the simple act of delivering our school certificates . . . [my father] took possession of America” (Antin, The Promised Land, p.
 205).

 Like other immigrant children, in the days when grade levels were determined by competence in English rather than by age, thirteen-year-old Antin squeezed herself into a desk meant for a kindergarten child.
-Her intelligence and evident literary gifts quickly impressed her teachers.
-Eager to show how much an immigrant child could accomplish in only four months, one of them sent Antin’s composition entitled “Snow” to Primary Education.
+Her intelligence and literary gifts impressed her teachers.
+Eager to show how much an immigrant child could accomplish in only four months, one of them sent the child’s composition “Snow” to Primary Education.
 Seeing her name in print for the first time, Antin determined to become a writer.

-Guided by her teachers, she vaulted through grammar school in four years.
-At the same time, she began to fulfill her literary ambition.
-Publication of her poems in Boston newspapers made her a local celebrity.
-At her grammar school graduation in 1898, her remarkable career was held up “as an illustration of what the American system of free education and the European immigrant could make of each other.”
-To those who championed the nation’s capacity to assimilate the immigrant and the immigrant’s capacity to enrich America, Mary Antin became a symbol.
+Vaulting through grammar school in four years, she began fulfilling her literary ambition with poems published in Boston newspapers.
+Lofted by Boston educators “as an illustration of what the American system of free education and the European immigrant could make of each other,” Antin became a symbol to those who championed the nation’s capacity to assimilate the immigrant and the immigrant’s capacity to enrich America.

-Knowing of the family’s desperate need to put all hands to work to make ends meet, Hattie L. Hecht, a local Jewish communal leader, persuaded Philip Cowen, editor of the American Hebrew, to arrange for the publication of Antin’s first book.
-In the summer of 1894, the thirteen-year-old, an inveterate letter writer, had described to an uncle the family’s journey to an uncle in Polotsk.
-Now translated from the Yiddish and owing to a misprint of the name of her town, these letters became From Plotzk to Boston (1899).
-Income from the book’s sales enabled Antin to continue her education at Boston’s premier female high school, Girls’ Latin School, and to dream of the day when she would enter college.
+Knowing of the family’s desperate need to put all hands to work to make ends meet, the local Jewish communal leader Hattie L. Hecht persuaded Philip Cowen, editor of the American Hebrew, to arrange for the publication of Antin’s first book.
+In the summer of 1894, she had sent a 60-page letter describing the family’s journey to an uncle in Polotsk.
+Now translated from the Yiddish and edited, and owing to a misprint of the name of her hometown, From Plotzk to Boston (1899) became her first book.
+Income from its sales enabled Antin to continue her education at Boston’s premier female high school, Girls’ Latin School, and to dream of the day when she would enter college.

 But school, writing, and household chores did not occupy all her time.
-On a field trip sponsored by Hale House, a South End settlement home, she met the geologist Amadeus William Grabau (1870–1946), the son and grandson of German-born Lutheran ministers.
+On a field trip sponsored by a settlement house, she met the geologist Amadeus William Grabau (1870–1946), the son and grandson of German-born Lutheran ministers.
 The two fell in love and were married in Boston on October 5, 1901.

 Amadeus Grabau went from Harvard University, where he had completed his doctorate, to the faculty of Columbia University.
 There Antin fulfilled her dream of attending college, studying at Columbia’s Teachers College (1901–1902) and at Barnard College (1902–1904), but without finishing a degree.
-And before too long the birth of their only child, Josephine Esther, completed the domestic portrait.
+The birth of their only child, Josephine Esther, completed the domestic portrait.

-But despite her new family, Antin’s ambitions for authorship did not wane.
+Yet Antin’s ambitions for authorship did not wane.
 While most of her poems remained unpublished, Josephine Lazarus—a transcendentalist, sister of the poet Emma Lazarus, and a member of Antin’s new circle of friends—convinced her to write her autobiography.
-Josephine Lazarus’s death in 1910 spurred Antin to begin.
-In September 1911, the Atlantic Monthly published Antin’s “Malinke’s Atonement,” a remarkable short story set in Polotsk about an impoverished nine-year-old “ignorant female” who, after a daring test of faith, wins access to the forbidden—an education “the same as a boy.”
-Two months later, the Atlantic Monthly published the first installment of what became her best-known work, The Promised Land (1912).
+In September 1911, the Atlantic Monthly published Antin’s “Malinke’s Atonement,” a short story set in Polotsk about an impoverished nine-year-old “ignorant female” who, after a daring test of faith, wins access to the forbidden—an education “the same as a boy.”
+Two months later, the same magazine published the first installment of what became The Promised Land (1912).